-We do not want to force our views to our fellow practitioners (and customers), so our charity events will run only for 24 to 48 hours once a month, after one monthly discount and before the next one.
-If you do not wish to contribute, you can simply wait a day or two before placing your order.
+We do not want to force our views on our fellow practitioners (and customers), so our charity events will run for special occasions throughout the year, between two monthly discounts.
+If you do not wish to contribute, you can simply wait for the end of the charity event before placing your order.

 - 10% of all sales are donated to selected charities (see next paragraph for the list).

 - We do not offer any kind of discount during our charity events.
-This includes bulk orders discounts.
+This includes bulk order discounts.

-- Orders that are cancelled before shipping will be fully refunded and the charity donation will be cancelled for this order.
+- Orders that are canceled before shipping will be fully refunded and the charity donation will be canceled for this order.

 - Donations are final.
-Donated amounts are non refundable.
-Therefore, orders placed during the event that are only partially cancelled or returned for exchange or refund will see the donated amount deducted from their refund.
+Donated amounts are non-refundable.
+Therefore, orders placed during the event that are only partially canceled or returned for exchange or refund will see the donated amount deducted from their refund.

 - Donations are made to charities every 3 months, or once a total of 100,000 YEN has been reached.
 Donation receipts provided by charities are available on request from our customers.

 Here are the charities we have selected so far.
 Should you have any other ideas, feel free to offer recommendations through our contact form.
-The only conditions is an official registration as charity in Japan.
+The only condition is an official registration as a charity in Japan.
 Charities are selected via a democratic vote among our staff.

 As you know, as MSF, part of our staff is French, so we have a good understanding of this organization.
-Seido's founder’s family also worked with MSF in the past, and our founder, Jordy, has deep respect for Doctors who chose to risk their life in high-risks zones in order to save lives.
+Seido's founder’s family also worked with MSF in the past, and our founder, Jordy, has a deep respect for Doctors who chose to risk their lives in high-risk zones in order to save lives.